© 2024 All Rights reserved WUSF

 Officials said they had concerns before the storm but had no options because lowering such cranes is typically scheduled weeks in advanced.

-The city reported that there were no injuries and that first responders will conduct damage assessments when conditions allow.
+The city reported that there were no injuries in either incident.

 Milton lashed the Tampa Bay area with Category 3 sustained winds of 120 mph before making landfall near Siesta Key, about 40 miles to the south.

-The X account of Dave Moore, the Tampa Bay Buccaneers' radio analyst, and several other accounts, posted video showing the hurricane-force winds ripping apart the Trop's Teflon-coated fiberglass roof.
+The X account of Dave Moore, the Tampa Bay Buccaneers' radio analyst, and several other accounts, posted video showing the hurricane-force winds ripping apart the Trop's roof.

 "The view from our window as we ride out the storm," Moore wrote.
 "The roof of Tropicana Field is destroyed by the winds of #HurricaneMilton.
 Praying for Tampa Bay and all areas affected.
 Stay safe, everyone."